 About PATH Medical devices and health technologies

-The Medical Devices and Health Technologies Program leads the vanguard in translating innovative ideas into breakthrough health solutions and tools.
+PATH's Medical Devices and Health Technologies program leads the vanguard in translating innovative ideas into breakthrough health solutions and tools.
 We accelerate global access to affordable and appropriate health solutions to protect and treat women and children.
-Contact us at innovation@path.org.

 All too often in low- and middle-income countries (LMICs), medical devices and health technologies are inaccessible because they are too expensive or impractical for use in under-resourced health settings.
 We respond to these challenges and health system gaps by collaborating with partners and innovators to design, test, refine, introduce, and scale devices and tools with the potential to achieve unprecedented wins for health.